mhibx/wazuh-security-monitoring-lab/deployment/wazuh-installation.md

 ## Objective

-Deploy an all-in-one Wazuh server using the official installation script.
+Deploy an all-in-one Wazuh server using the official Wazuh installation method.

+The installation provides the core SIEM components required for the lab and prepares the environment for Windows endpoint integration.

 ## Installation Method

-Official Wazuh Quickstart
+The Wazuh Quickstart installation method was used to deploy the server components.

 ```bash
 curl -sO https://packages.wazuh.com/...
 ```

 ![Wazuh Installation](../screenshots/setup-01-wazuh-install.png)

 ## Components Installed

+The installation includes:

 - Wazuh Manager
 - Wazuh Dashboard